 Safety Case Author

-Morson Talent are working exclusively with Rolls Royce SMR (Small Modular Reactors) to recruit a Safety Case Submission Author to join their team in Warrington.
+Morson Talent are working exclusively with Rolls Royce SMR (Small Modular Reactors) to recruit a Safety Case Authoring Team Lead to join their team in Warrington.

 Rolls-Royce SMR is a start-up joint special purpose vehicle (SPV) business, specifically created to design, construct and deliver a new fleet of Small Modular Reactors power plants that will be a critical and strategic player in the race to Net Zero carbon emissions globally.
 Spun out of Rolls-Royce with its pedigree in engineering excellence but also attracting world class inward investment this is an exciting new business with an optimistic opportunity to be a global player in the coming years.